rieckpil/java-testing-toolbox/README.md

 This repository contains the source code for the book *30 Testing Tools & Libraries Every Java Developer Must Know*.

 **Current Status**: 15/30 tools and libraries are covered.
-The next release (20/30) is scheduled for end of September 2021.
+The next release (20/30) is scheduled for Q4 2021.

 Grab your copy [here](https://rieckpil.de/testing-tools-and-libraries-every-java-developer-must-know/).